-• Tree Trimming/Pruning:
+Tree Trimming/Pruning:

-- Prior ARC authorization is required for pruning and/or trimming of limbs. - Request for Exterior Alteration/Improvement Conditional Approval (see Forms section) using the "Tree Trimming/Pruning" checkbox and explaining the requested trimming/pruning - o The Architectural Review Staff considers factors such as health of the limb and its proximity to developed and buffer areas of the property when deciding whether to approve the request. - Please review Appendix R-Tree Trimming/Pruning Guidelines for guidance on techniques that are and are not permitted, and ensure the application complies with all restrictions stated in Appendix R.
+- o Prior ARC authorization is required for pruning and/or trimming of limbs. - Request for Landscape Vegetation Alteration on Developed Lot Form or Landscape Vegetation Alteration on Undeveloped Lot Form (available on the SIPOA website or by contacting the SIPOA ARC) using the "Tree Trimming/Pruning" checkbox and explaining the requested trimming/pruning - o The Architectural Review Staff considers factors such as health of the limb and its proximity to developed and buffer areas of the property when deciding whether to approve the request. - Please review Appendix R-Tree Trimming/Pruning Guidelines for guidance on techniques that are and are not permitted, and ensure the application complies with all restrictions stated in Appendix R.